Create beautiful Celtic knotwork designs for crafts just by typing on your computer!

 Jack Hamilton of ScorpionJacks does custom laser engraving on glass and wood.

-This is just one of the numerous patterns created from designs made with the font that are available as counted cross stitch booklets on Shawn Snaples' Cowtown Cross Stitch website.
+This knotwork heart is just one of the numerous patterns created from designs made with the Celtic Knot Font that are available as counted cross stitch booklets on Shawn Snaples' Cowtown Cross Stitch website.

-This lovely cross stitch piece was done by Scarlett Rose.
-You can purchase the embroidery machine design files (PES, HUS, PCS, JEF, XXX, or SEW formats) for a variety of lovely Celtic knots, hearts, and crosses by visiting Scarlett Rose.
+This lovely cross stitch knot was done by Scarlett Rose.
+You can purchase the embroidery machine design files (PES, HUS, PCS, JEF, XXX, or SEW formats) for a variety of lovely Celtic knots, hearts, and crosses, both cross stitch and embroidery, by visiting Scarlett Rose.

 Our customer Magda Pietrzak in Glasgow, Scotland had stitched out these nice designs from our Charted Pattern Pack.